RoboTeamTwente/roboteam/docker/README.md

 ## Structure
 The description of the environment is located in the Dockerfile inside the `docker` folder.
 The file is divided in two targets: "development" and "release".

-Release target is only intended as a GitHub Action target, its purpose is to create the Docker image containing runnable binaries that can be pushed into a Registry.
+**Release target is only intended as a GitHub Action target**, its purpose is to create the Docker image containing runnable binaries that can be pushed into a Registry.
 If you really want to build it locally you can do it by first building the development target, then compile sources with it and then build the release target.
-Note that release target contains only RoboTeamTwente binaries and not external ones like erforce simulator or erforce autoref.
+Note that release target contains only RoboTeamTwente binaries and not external ones like erforce simulator or erforce autoref, it does not contain RTT autoref either.
 Development target is instead intended as a normal usage target.

 Inside `docker` folder there are three subdirectories: `builder` `game` and `simulator`.